Last Updated on November 30, 2024 by Bonnie

 The mist was everywhere.
 It was almost ice-cold and the force of the fall was blowing water everywhere right at the bottom.
 We fought off all the other folks for our pictures, did our best to keep our phones and cameras dry and then continued on to the next part of our journey.

-Leaving Yosemite Falls, signs for the Yosemite Valley Loop Trial pointed us towards Mirror Lake.
+Leaving Yosemite Falls, signs for the Yosemite Valley Loop Trail pointed us toward Mirror Lake.
 The hike between Yosemite Falls and Mirror Lake was fairly quiet.
 We saw a few other folks hiking, but not nearly as many as were at Yosemite Falls.

-This two and a half mile trail was fairly level, though rocky and with an incline in a few spots.
+This 2.5-mile trail was fairly level, though rocky and with an incline in a few spots.
 We enjoyed some spectacular views along the way and stopped often to take pictures and marvel at the majesty of it all!

 Mirror Lake is formed by the buildup of snowmelt in a meadow at the east end of Yosemite Valley.
 For that reason, it is a seasonal lake.
-Usually, by mid-late summer the water dries up and you would be hiking to just a meadow.
-We are thankful that we didn’t have to worry about that this year!
+Usually, by mid to late summer the water dries up and you would be hiking to just a meadow.
+We are thankful we didn’t have to worry about that this year!

 Our arrival at Mirror Lake was followed by lots of picture-taking!
 We really did get some great reflections off the lake, which made for some nice pictures.
 Interestingly, the reflections were harder to see with the naked eye than they were on the camera.